hashicorp/nomad/website/source/guides/load-balancing/nginx.html.md

 easily provision a sandbox environment.
 This guide will assume a cluster with one server node and three client nodes.

--> **Note:** This guide is for demo purposes and is only using a single server node.
-In a production cluster, 3 or 5 server nodes are recommended.
+-> **Note:** This guide is for demo purposes and only assumes a single server node.
+Please consult the [reference architecture][reference-arch] for production configuration.

 ## Steps

 ### Step 1: Create a Job for Demo Web App

-Create a job for a demo web application and name the file 'webapp.nomad'
+Create a job for a demo web application and name the file 'webapp.nomad':

 ```hcl
 job "demo-webapp" {